wpbonelli/pytcherplants/README.md

 ## Approach

-This pipeline focuses on a few areas of interest:

-- color distribution analysis (RGB and hue)
+This repository currently provides functions for color distribution analysis.
+A few more features are under development, but not yet complete:

 - growth point counting via density estimation
 - pitcher counting, semantic segmentation, & traits